pydicom/pynetdicom/docs/examples/display.rst

 .. code-block:: python

-    from pynetdicom3 import AE
+    from pynetdicom import AE
-    from pynetdicom3.sop_class import DisplaySystemSOPClass
+    from pynetdicom.sop_class import DisplaySystemSOPClass
-    from pynetdcom3.status import code_to_category
+    from pynetdicom.status import code_to_category

     # Initialise the Application Entity
     ae = AE()